ActiveLearningStudio/ActiveLearningStudio-docker-containers/README.md

 # Pre-Requisites

 1. You should have [docker-compose](https://docs.docker.com/compose/install/) installed on your Linux VM
-2. docker version 19 or above
+2. Docker version 19 or above
 3. Route 53 entries of site, admin, trax, tsugi

 # Installation